Docs

 Top

-Users complete forms that have top-positioned labels more quickly because they provide a consistent scanning pattern — top-down, as opposed to zigzag — while minimizing the distance between the label and input.
+Users complete forms that have top-positioned labels more quickly because they provide a consistent scanning pattern — top-down, as opposed to zigzag — while minimizing the distance between the label and input field.

 Top-positioned labels are also less prone to causing layout issues due to variable label lengths, which happens usually in multilingual applications.
 However, they do result in vertically longer forms.
 This is why sectioning is important.